isacandrei/Data_Science_Projects/Assignment 1/Assignment 1 Report.md

 | 'Laura Lovelace' | 8.9 | 6.4 |
 | 'Noel Appleby' | 8.85 | 6.4 |

 B.2.
-In the folowing graph, the average profit / productin budget is outlined.
-As we can observe, a greater budget does not necesarily infer a greater profit.
+In the following graph, the average profit / production budget is outlined.
+As we can observe, a greater budget does not necessarily infer a greater profit.
    ![] (images/profitPerProductionBudget.jpg)

 B.3.
-In the folowing graph the Average Worldwide Gross per country is outlined.
+In the following graph the Average Worldwide Gross per country is outlined.
 As a surprise, the US is not in the top here, which lead us to compute the Maximum Worldwide Gross per country, which also confirmed our suppositions that an US movie had the biggest Gross of them all.

 ![] (images/averageGrossPerCountry.jpg)

 ![] (images/maxGrossPerCountry.jpg)

-Due to the dificulties of aligning the xLabels properly, the folowing table will help the reader understand the graphs from above:
+Due to the difficulties of aligning the xLabels properly, the following table will help the reader understand the graphs from above:

 |-|Country|Id|
 |-----------|:-----------:|----------|